FAMILY LAWYERS SERVING CLIENTS THROUGHOUT ARIZONA

 However, this is sometimes not possible.
 In some child custody cases, the responsibilities of one parent may make them unable to be an equal caregiver for their children.
 In other child custody cases, it would be illogical and unwise for the parents to share equal custody, such as in instances where there was child abuse or neglect or one parent has substance abuse issues.

 In unmarried relationships that end in separation, the mother doesn’t have to do anything in order to obtain child custody.
 An unmarried father, on the other hand, must prove their paternity in order to obtain child custody.
-Without proving their paternity, unmarried fathers have no child custody rights.
-Once paternity is proven, an unmarried father has the same rights to custody and parenting time that their divorced counterparts have.

 Child custody legal Matters can be complicated even in the most optimal circumstances.
 In less ideal circumstances, child custody legal battles can turn vicious and emotionally exhausting.
 To ensure that your legal rights are properly protected, it is highly advisable that you retain professional legal counsel from experienced child custody attorneys.